 AmSynth is a realtime, polyphonic/monophonic virtual synthesizer with touch-sensitivity.
 It includes two oscillators, each capable of generating several types of classic waveforms: the square wave can be modulated to reach a pulse wave, the triangle wave can be modulated to the point of a standard saw wave, and sine, noise and sample-and-hold waveforms are also provided.
-Oscillator 2 can be synced to oscillator 1, and it can also be detuned (finetuning to 4 semitones, semi-tones of 12 increments, positive and negative, and whole-octave detuning: down one or up two) to create broader and dissonant-type timbres.
-Syncing the oscillator and adjusting the semitone detuning gives some interesting FM-like timbres.
+Oscillator 2 can be synced to oscillator 1, and it can also be detuned (finetuning to 4 semitones, semi-tones of 12 increments, positive and negative, and whole-octave detuning: down three or up four) to create broader and dissonant-type timbres.
+Syncing the oscillators and adjusting the semitone detuning gives some interesting FM-like timbres.
 An oscillator mix knob allows control of the balance between the two, and turning it all the way to the left or right will isolate the one or the other.
-Ring modulation is also provided in this area.
+Ring modulation is also provided, and can be added gradually.

 AmSynth has one Low Frequency Oscillator.
-This LFO can be completely off, or affecting the pitch, filter and amplitude, or any combination of the three.
-Square, triangle, sine, sample-and-hold, saw-up, saw-down and noise waveform types are provided.
+This LFO can be completely off, or set to affect the pitch, filter and amplitude, or any combination of the three.
+The pitch parameter can be routed to either of the oscillators, or both.
+Waveform shapes include: square, triangle, sine, sample-and-hold, saw-up, saw-down and noise.

 Another neat feature is the random function (sometimes called a "lazy button").
 Using the ctrl+r keys, all controls are set to a randomly-assigned level.
 A kind of "evolution" mode, this function often produces uninteresting or unplayable sounds.
 But it sometimes produces some very interesting results.
-My newer banks (from Bank 10 onwards) mostly use this approach to soundmaking (with as little "cleaning" as possible).
-My goal, as always, is to make unique, playable patches.
-(To me, that's what synthesizers are all about: very unique, yet playable sounds.)
+Many sounds I've made (in Bank 10 in particular) use this approach to soundmaking.
+Randomizing is an great way to discover new timbres.

-AmSynth has unlimited polyphony capability, although 16-note polyphony is usually sufficient, and probably recommended when using multiple instances.
+AmSynth has unlimited polyphony capability, although 16-note polyphony is usually sufficient.
 Pitchbend function can be selected in halfsteps, up to 2 octaves.
-I run amSynth through the Jack audio control, although Alsa also works well.